cohenchris/website/content/projects/motorcycle/manual-cam-chain-tensioner.md

 These alternative tensioners are completely manual - essentially, it's just a single screw.
 Need more tension?
 Tighten the screw.
 Need less tension?
-Losen the screw.
+Loosen the screw.
 It doesn't get much simpler than that.

 There is some room for error, of course... if it's not tightened enough, it may jump timing.